nickjj/flask-secrets/README.md

 It's what Stripe uses when generating their API keys.
 When it comes to security, the last thing you want to do is guess at stuff or undershoot the length.

-Chances are they put in a lot of thought into that value and 99 characters should not be crackable for many trillions of years!
+Chances are they put a lot of thought into that value and 99 chars should not be crackable for many trillions of years!

 If you use a prefix, it really comes out to be 99 + the prefix's length too.
 The prefix gets prepended to the token after it's been generated with whatever